Plan for Microsoft Dynamics 365 (online) deployment and administration

 Consider the available administrative roles and the needs of your environment to identify the roles you want to use and the users you will choose for each role.
 The global administrator role is the highest level role, having all the permissions to manage any part of the subscription process.
 We recommend that you assign this role to more than one person so that someone is always available to manage all aspects of the subscription.

-Every user must be assigned at least one security role to access CRM Online.
+Every user must be assigned at least one security role to access Dynamics 365 (online).

-CRM Online offers a wizard to help with importing CRM data from other applications and services.
+Dynamics 365 (online) offers a wizard to help with importing Dynamics 365 data from other applications and services.

 If you import data from other systems, consider the way you’ll process the data to minimize errors.
 More information: Import data (all record types) [Conceptual]

-Some CRM Online releases will include optional product updates that you can choose to enable.
+Some Dynamics 365 (online) releases will include optional product updates that you can choose to enable.

-Product updates may affect existing customizations in your CRM Online instance.
+Product updates may affect existing customizations in your Dynamics 365 (online) instance.
 Review the documentation associated with each product update before you enable it in a production environment.
 Additionally, some product updates, such as the sales and service process forms, can’t be removed or easily reverted to the previous functionality.
 Therefore, you should give careful consideration before you enable a product update.
 More information: Install product updates